-- 1. Students submit an Independent Study Application, available on www.Future.Edu/for-students/. - 2.
-The completed form will be reviewed by the Chief Academic Officer who may: - Request additional information or documentation regarding the request.

-- Approve or reject the request for Independent Study. - If approved, appoint a supervising faculty member. - 3.
-If the request is approved, the Chief Academic Officer and supervising faculty member will work with the student to develop a detailed workplan and course learning objectives for the Independent Study course. - The student must complete the independent study and required documentation.
+- Student obtains an Independent Study application from the Registrar's office. - 2.
+The completed form will be reviewed by the Chief Academic Officer who may: - Request additional information or documentation regarding the request. - Approve or reject the request for Independent Study. - If approved, appoint a supervising faculty member. - If the request is approved, the Chief Academic Officer and supervising faculty member will work with the student to develop a detailed workplan and course learning objectives for the Independent Study course. - 4.
+The student must complete the independent study and required documentation.
 Regular meetings with the supervising faculty member will assure that appropriate progress is being made toward the course learning objectives. - 5.
-The student will incorporate documentation of the Independent Study into his/her ePortfolio. - The Supervising Faculty will assign a letter grade when the Independent Study is complete, and the course will be reflected on the student transcript.
+The student will incorporate documentation of the Independent Study into his/her ePortfolio. - 6.
+The Supervising Faculty will assign a letter grade when the Independent Study is complete, and the course will be reflected on the student transcript.

-A student may earn up to 10 credits total through Independent Study courses as part of the 32 credits required for a Master of Arts degree.
+A student may earn up to 9 credits total through Independent Study courses as part of the 32 credits required for a Master of Arts degree.